 The U.S. census tract population estimates are produced by Woods & Poole Economics, Inc. (W&P) with support from NCI through a contract and are available to anyone who requests them and agrees to certain standard data use conditions.

 These census tract population data are based on a hybrid regression, demographic, and proportional model jointly developed by the NCI, W&P, and the North American Association of Central Cancer Registries (NAACCR).
-The new population estimates match to the Census Bureau's Vintage 2020 bridged single-race population estimates for 2010-2020, and intercensal population estimates for 2006-2009 when tracts are collapsed to counties.
+The new population estimates match to the Census Bureau's Vintage 2023 bridged single-race population estimates for 2020-2023, intercensal population estimates produced by W&P for 2010-2019, and Census Bureau's intercensal population estimates for 2006-2009 when tracts are collapsed to counties.
 Uncertainties about these estimates are not reflected.
 Cautions should be exercised in using these estimates, especially when the sample is small.
-Refer to W&P’s technical documents (PDF, 75 KB) to learn more about the methods used.
+Refer to W&P’s technical documents (PDF, 118 KB) to learn more about the methods used.

 The population estimates available for request include, for each U.S. census tract,